eslint/eslint/docs/user-guide/migrating-to-4.0.0.md

 Additionally, the `sourceCode` object now also has `sourceCode.getCommentsInside()` (which returns all the comments inside a node), `sourceCode.getAllComments()` (which returns all the comments in the file), and allows comments to be accessed through various other token iterator methods (such as `getTokenBefore()` and `getTokenAfter()`) with the `{ includeComments: true }` option.

+For rule authors concerned about supporting ESLint v3.0 in addition to v4.0, the now deprecated `sourceCode.getComments()` is still available and will work for both versions.

 Finally, please note that the following `SourceCode` methods have been deprecated and will be removed in a future version of ESLint:

 * `getComments()` - replaced by `getCommentsBefore()`, `getCommentsAfter()`, and `getCommentsInside()`